 Ontario’s aerospace industry deals with various sectors within the airline world.
-Ontario Aerospace Industry is the second largest in Canada and employees around 21,000 people and generates large annual revenues of around $6 billion a year.
+Ontario Aerospace Industry is the second largest in Canada and employs around 21,000 people, and generates large annual revenues of around $6 billion a year.

-Studies have found that it is more cost efficient to manufacture aerospace components in Toronto than in larger U.S. cities like Seattle.
-Lower labor and manufacturing costs in Canada make it suitable for the industry to operate.
+Studies have found that it is more cost-efficient to manufacture aerospace components in Toronto than in larger U.S. cities like Seattle.
+Lower labour and manufacturing costs in Canada make it suitable for the industry to operate.

 The industry deals with various areas of aerospace like aerostructures, landing gear systems, avionics and flight management, turbine engines, environmental conditioning/electric power, space and maintenance, repair and overhaul.
-There are many companies across Ontario that specialize in these specifications and deal with aerospace designing, manufacturing and even after sales support.
+Many companies across Ontario specialize in these specifications and deal with aerospace designing, manufacturing, and even after-sales support.

-Apart from around 200 companies that deal with the Ontario Aerospace Industry in the area, there are also around 40 college programs in Ontario that are related to the field creating a workforce ready for the industry.
-Research and technology development is given a lot of importance since innovation is the key to success in the world of aerospace.
+Apart from around 200 companies that deal with the Ontario Aerospace Industry in the area, there are also around 40 college programs in Ontario related to the field, creating a workforce ready for the industry.
+Research and technology development are given a lot of importance since innovation is the key to success in aerospace.

-Ontario’s location makes it suitable for direct access to the U.S. market including for military and government procurement.
+Ontario’s location makes it suitable for direct access to the U.S. market, including military and government procurement.
 Companies located in Ontario can bid on U.S. military projects through special trade agreements and Arms regulations.